cooperaj/rmwd-site/content/post/2022-11-17-mastodon-on-dokku/index.md

 # This tells dokku where our Mastodon container will expose it's services
 dokku proxy:ports-set http:80:80 https:443:443

+# Allows users to upload more than the 1MB default.
+Mastodon limits files
+# 40MB so this seems like a safe margin of error.
+dokku nginx:set client-max-body-size 50m
 ```

 Now we want to configure our Mastodon application with some things as per [their documentation](https://docs.joinmastodon.org/admin/config/)